-■ Role and responsibilities
+Role and responsibilities

-The role and responsibilities of the Appointments and Compensation Committee is set out in its Charter, which was revised on 13 March 2019 to incorporate the Company's practices and reflect changes to the Afep-Medef Code, which was itself revised in June 2018 and again on 25 March 2020 to take into account changes in the law in 2019.
+The role and responsibilities of the Appointments and Compensation Committee are set out in its Charter, which was updated most recently on 25 March 2020, primarily to reflect legislative changes that took place in 2019.
 The Board of Directors' Internal Rules, also amended, describe these responsibilities.